FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 ## Set-up:

 1. Clone this repository
-2. Download images, model weights and other files from: https://osf.io/p48rd/ and extract them under ./model/
+2. Download images, model weights and other files from: https://osf.io/p48rd/ and extract all data under ./model/.
+Some subfolders contain .zip files, which need to be extracted by hand at their respective locations.

 *Important note:* The OSF repository with images and CNN weights will be made public <b>after</b> acceptance of the publication.
 Contact: fabian.heinemann_AT_boehringer-ingelheim.com if you like to get access before publication (e.g as a reviewer).